a-levra/webserv/docs/config_file.md

 ```

 ### listen:
 Sets the address and port for IP, or the path for a UNIX-domain socket on which the server will accept requests.
-Both address and port, or only address or only port can be specified.
-An address may also be a hostname, for example:
+An address may also be "localhost", for example:

 ```
 listen 127.0.0.1:8000;
-listen 127.0.0.1;
-listen 8000;
-listen *:8000;
 listen localhost:8000;
 ```
 ```